-- Operations & Maintenance ("O&M"): O&M expenditure is estimated by the Investment Manager for the projected period based on the inflation rate as determined for the SPVs.
-The Investment Manager has projected expenses to be incurred for the O&M of the SPVs including, but not limited to, transmission line maintenance expenses, rates and taxes, legal and professional fees and other general and administration expenses.
-I have relied on the projections provided by Investment Manager on the O&M expenses for the projected period. - Insurance Expenses: I understand from the Investment Manager that the insurance expenses of the SPVs are not reasonably expected to inflate for the projected period.
-I have relied on the projections provided by the Investment Manager on the insurance expenses for the projected period. - 6.1.8.
+- 6.1.8.
 Depreciation: The book depreciation has been provided by the Investment Manager till the life of the SPVs.
 For calculating depreciation as per Income Tax Act for the projected period, I have considered depreciation rate as specified in the Income Tax Act and WDV as provided by the Investment Manager. - 6.1.9.
-Capex: As represented by the Investment Manager, the maintenance capex has already been considered in the Operations & Maintenance expenditure for the projected period whereas the SPVs are not expected to incur any expansion capex in the projected period. - 6.1.10.
-Tax and Tax Incentive: There have been changes in tax regime pursuant to introduction of Taxation Laws (Amendment) Ordinance 2019 made on 20th September 2019 which was enacted to make certain amendments in the Income Tax Act 1961 and the Finance (No. 2) Act 2019. - As per the discussions with the Investment Manager, the old provisions of Income Tax Act have been considered for the projected period of the SPVs for the current valuation exercise, which inter alia provide benefits of additional depreciation, section 115JB and section 80-IA (Section 80-IA is not applicable for DMTCL).
-After the utilization / lapse of such benefits, the tax outflows are calculated as per the new provisions of Income Tax Act (i.e. Section 115BAA, with base corporate tax rate of 22%) the SPVs. - 6.1.11.
+Capex: As represented by the Investment Manager, the maintenance capex has already been considered in the Operations and Maintenance expenditure for the projected period.
+Further, a Capex of INR 7.35 Mn and INR 0.44 Mn has been considered for DMTCL and NRSS respectively for FY25.The Investment Manager does not expect any other capex in the projected period. - 6.1.10.
+Tax and Tax Incentive: There have been changes in tax regime pursuant to introduction of Taxation Laws (Amendment) Ordinance 2019 made on 20th September 2019 which was enacted to make certain amendments in the Income Tax Act 1961 and the Finance (No. 2) Act 2019.

+As per the discussions with the Investment Manager, the old provisions of Income Tax Act have been considered for the projected period of the SPVs for the current valuation exercise, which inter alia provide benefits of additional depreciation, section 115JB and section 80-IA (Section 80-IA is not applicable for DMTCL).
+After the utilization / lapse of such benefits, the tax outflows are calculated as per the new provisions of Income Tax Act (i.e. Section 115BAA, with base corporate tax rate of 22%) the SPVs.

+6.1.11.
 Working Capital: The Investment Manager has represented the working capital requirement of the SPVs for the projected period.
-The operating working capital assumptions for the projections as provided by the Investment Manager comprises of prepaid expense, security deposit, trade receivables, trade payables and others. - Tariffs under the ISTS project TSAs, which contribute to the majority of the SPVs, are billed and collected pursuant to the PoC mechanism.
+The operating working capital assumptions for the projections as provided by the Investment Manager comprises of prepaid expense, security deposit, trade receivables, trade payables and others.

+Tariffs under the ISTS project TSAs, which contribute to the majority of the SPVs, are billed and collected pursuant to the PoC mechanism.
 Under the PoC mechanism, payments are made to a central payment pool and the proceeds are distributed proportionately to all transmission services providers, such as the SPVs.
 Any shortfall in collection of transmission charges by the CTU is shared on a pro rata basis by all transmission service providers.
 Payment securities in the form of a revolving letter of credit, a late payment surcharge of 1.25% per month for delay in payment beyond 60 days from the date of billing, pursuant to provisions of the project TSAs (and a late payment surcharge of 1.50% per month pursuant to the Sharing of Charges and Losses Regulations) and lack of alternate power infrastructure, deter beneficiaries from defaulting.
-I have obtained the working capital assumptions from the Investment Manager and have corroborated the debtor assumptions of 90 days with the past receivable collection days and other data points to extent appropriate. - 6.1.12.
-Terminal Period Cash Flows: Terminal value represents the present value at the end of explicit forecast period of all subsequent cash flows to the end of the life of the asset or into perpetuity if the asset has an indefinite life. - I understand, based on the representation of the Investment Manager, that the SPVs are expected to generate cash flow even after the expiry of concession period as the projects are on BOOM model and the ownership will remain with the respective SPVs even after the expiry of concession period.
+I have obtained the working capital assumptions from the Investment Manager and have corroborated the debtor assumptions of 90 days with the past receivable collection days and other data points to extent appropriate.

+6.1.12.
+Terminal Period Cash Flows: Terminal value represents the present value at the end of explicit forecast period of all subsequent cash flows to the end of the life of the asset or into perpetuity if the asset has an indefinite life.

+I understand, based on the representation of the Investment Manager, that the SPVs are expected to generate cash flow even after the expiry of concession period as the projects are on BOOM model and the ownership will remain with the respective SPVs even after the expiry of concession period.
 The value of SPVs at the end of the concession period may be dependent on the expected renewal/extension of concession period with limited capital expenditure or the estimated salvage value the assets of the SPVs can fetch.